lgeurts/lgeurts.github.io/_posts/2017-07-11-bunsenlabs-linux-setup-notes-for dell-inspiron-6000.md

 ***• 8.1.1 Screenfetch***

-Display system information alongside the ASCII version of the Linux distro logo.
+Displays system information and ASCII version of the Linux distro logo.

 - $ apt-get install screenfetch